MicrosoftLearning/AZ500-AzureSecurityTechnologies.fr-fr/Instructions/Labs/LAB_14_Microsoft Defender for Cloud.md

 > Résultats : vous avez lancé Microsoft Defender pour le cloud et mis en œuvre les recommandations sur les machines virtuelles.

-    >**Note**: Do not remove the resources from this lab as they are needed for the Azure Sentinel lab.
+    >**Note**: Do not remove the resources from this lab as they are needed for the Microsoft Sentinel lab.